lammps/lammps/doc/src/Build_development.rst

      performed with automatically rescaled epsilon to account for additional loss of precision from code optimizations and different summation orders.
-   - When compiling with aggressive compiler optimization, some tests are likely to fail.
-It is recommended to inspect the individual tests in detail to decide whether the specific error for a specific property is acceptable (it often is), or this may be an indication of mis-compiled code (or undesired large of precision due to reordering of operations).
+   - When compiling with (aggressive) compiler optimization, some tests are likely to fail.
+It is recommended to inspect the individual tests in detail to decide, whether the specific error for a specific property is acceptable (it often is), or this may be an indication of mis-compiled code (or an undesired large loss of precision due to significant reordering of operations and thus less error cancellation).

 Collect and visualize code coverage metrics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^